 Every river has its own story, fauna and flora.
 In the Amazon this complexity becomes very evident.
 There is a huge variety of tree species, blending together at heights ranging from 25 to 45 meters (80 – 145 ft), with a few emergent species growing even taller.
 Consequently, observing the wildlife that inhabits the forest canopy is a demanding task for people down at the ground level.

 From the top of the towers one can see many species of birds and monkeys that live in the Cristalino reserves.

-That is why the Cristalino Lodge has built two 50-meter (165 ft) galvanized steel observation towers, located at different strategic points within the reserve.
-Both towers are accessible by trails within a terra firma forest ecosystem that contains well-developed trees and many emergent species.
+That is why the Cristalino Lodge has two 50-meter (164 feet) tall observation towers, made of galvanized steel and strategically positioned at different points in the forest reserve, precisely for that purpose.
+Both towers are accessed by trails through terra firma forest ecosystems that contains well-developed trees and many emergent species.

 Climbing the towers makes it possible to observe all the different layers of the forest, from ground level to the upper part of the tree canopy.
 From the top of the tower, you can watch birds such as macaws, aracaris, parakeets, parrots, tanagers, cotingas and many others, as well as monkeys, such as the white-whiskered spider monkey (Ateles marginatus) and the white-nosed saki (Chiropotes albinasus).

 The curl-crested aracari (Pteroglossus beauharnaesii) is one of the many species that inhabit the tree canopy.